runeh/tirbi/README.md

 ## To do

+- [ ] Proper shutdown / signal stuff
 - [ ] Add docs
-- [ ] Don't use URIs for storage that isn't URIs?
 - [ ] Add some tests
-- [ ] Throw handling is weird
-- [ ] Use custom errors when throwing?
 - [ ] Add non-http logging?
 - [ ] Trace IDs?
 - [ ] Handle the "events" request?